Debt restructuring, vulture funds and human rights

 On 26 January 2015, the United Nations Independent Expert on foreign debt and human rights, Juan Pablo Bohoslavsky made a submission to the ad-hoc committee established by General Assembly resolution 69/247 that was tasked with elaborating through a process of intergovernmental negotiations, a multilateral legal framework for sovereign debt restructuring processes.
 He identified six human rights benchmarks States should consider during their negotiations.

 On 25 February 2015 the Independent Expert was invited to a take part in a session by the Human Rights Council Advisory Committee that had been requested by Human Rights Council resolution 27/30 to prepare a research-based report on the activities of vulture funds and their impact on human rights.
 His remarks and suggestions are available here.

-In August 2015 the Advisory Committee of the Human Rights Council considered a draft progress report on the issue (A/HRC/AC/15/CRP.1) The Advisory Committee is expected to submit its progress report on vulture funds and human rights to the thirty-third session of the Human Rights Council in September 2016.
+In August 2015 the Advisory Committee of the Human Rights Council considered a draft progress report on the issue (A/HRC/AC/15/CRP.1) The Advisory Committee submitted its progress report on vulture funds and human rights to the thirty-third session of the Human Rights Council in September 2016 (A/HRC/33/54).